A Factor-Adjusted Multiple Testing Procedure with Application to Mutual Fund Selection: Methodology

-To take into account possible correlation between test statistics, \cite{Fan:Han:Gu:2012} and \cite{Fan:Han:2013} proposed a FDR estimation procedure by assuming that the test statistics follow a latent factor structure.
-Unlike this article, as well as \cite{Leek:Storey:2008} and \cite{Friguet:Kloareg:Causeur:2009}, which directly assume a factor structure on the raw data, \cite{Fan:Han:Gu:2012} imposed a factor structure on the test statistics as an alternative.
-Such an assumption is demonstrated to be very appealing for the purpose of estimating false discovery proportion (FDP).
-Nevertheless, the meaning of the latent factors that captured by test statistics is quite hard to be interpreted.
-By contrast, in our model, the latent factors can be regarded as some unobserved systematic risks in financial market and thus have apparent economic meanings.
-Moreover, the methods of \cite{Fan:Han:Gu:2012} and \cite{Fan:Han:2013} rely on the assumption that the test statistics are normally distributed, which may be too restrictive in practice when the number of observations are limited.
-Lastly, it is worth mentioning that \cite{Fan:Han:Gu:2012} designed a simple method to select the number of latent factors.
-However, as illustrated by our simulation studies in Section 4, the selection of the number of latent factors are volatile with the choice of threshold values and the strength of signals.
-To fix this issue, we employ an eigenvalue ratio criterion in the spirit of \cite{Wang:2012} to select the latent factors, and show theoretically that the resulting criterion can select the factor number consistently when the unknown intercepts are quite sparse.
-For comparison, we also present the methods of \cite{Fan:Han:Gu:2012} and \cite{Fan:Han:2013} in simulation studies; see Section 4 for details. \csection{THEORETICAL FRAMEWORK}
+To deal with an arbitrary dependence between test statistics, \cite{Fan:Han:Gu:2012} and \cite{Fan:Han:2013} proposed a novel method based on principal factor approximation, which successfully subtracts the common dependence and significantly weakens the correlation structure.
+By applying eigenvalue decomposition to the covariance matrix of the test statistics, the test statistics can be represented as a factor model; this is subtly different from the factor structure of the raw data considered in this article, and from the methods of \cite{Leek:Storey:2008} and \cite{Friguet:Kloareg:Causeur:2009}.
+The principal factor approximation is demonstrated to be very appealing for the purpose of estimating the FDP.
+Nevertheless, the meaning of the latent factors captured by test statistics is quite hard to interpret.
+In contrast, in our model, the latent factors can be regarded as some unobserved systematic risks in the financial market and thus have apparent economic meaning.
+Moreover, it is useful that \cite{Fan:Han:Gu:2012} designed a simple method to select the number of latent factors.
+However, the selection of the number of latent factors is volatile with the choice of threshold values and the strength of signals.
+To fix this issue, we apply an eigenvalue ratio criterion in the spirit of \cite{Wang:2012} to select the number of latent factors, and show theoretically that the criterion can select the number of latent factors consistently when the unknown intercepts are quite sparse.
+For comparison, we also present the methods of \cite{Fan:Han:Gu:2012} and \cite{Fan:Han:2013} in the simulation studies in Section~\ref{Sec-4}.